 For almost a century, Oregon state leaders worked to preserve and improve public roads throughout the state by implementing the user-pays principle—namely, the fuels tax.
 In recent years, diminishing returns led Oregon legislators back to the drawing board to find a sustainable alternative.

-Oregon has been exploring a new funding system—a usage-based charge—to replace the gas tax for highly fuel efficient vehicles.
-After two pilot projects in 2007 and 2012, legislation was voted into law on July 9, 2013 to conduct a 5,000 person volunteer program implementing a per-mile charge as an alternate to the gas tax.
-This volunteer program will start on July 1, 2015.
-This website includes the details of the 2012-13 pilot project and will be updated with information about the upcoming program.
+Oregon has been exploring a new funding system—a road usage charge—to provide more equitable funding for our public roadways.
+After two pilot projects in 2007 and 2012, the state legislature voted Senate Bill 810 into law on July 9, 2013.
+Oregon will conduct a 5,000 vehicle volunteer program implementing a per-mile charge as an alternative to the gas tax.

 On January 31st, the Oregon Department of Transportation will unveil a brand new website introducing OReGO, our new road usage charge volunteer program.
 The website will serve as a comprehensive resource for Oregonians looking to learn more about the program and what it means for the future of our state’s transportation system.
 The OReGO website will include:

 - A detailed history of road usage charging in Oregon

 - Information on the scope of Senate Bill 810 including a full overview of the new program launching on July 1, 2015